This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Hong Kong.

 This Q&A is part of the global guide to Real Estate.
 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/real-estate

 All land in Hong Kong (with the exception of St. John's Cathedral, the only freehold property in Hong Kong) is leasehold property.
 The government leases the land for a term of years with covenants and conditions imposed on the grantee.
 Previously, the government as lessor would issue a Government Lease to the purchaser (usually a developer) (as the lessee).
 The current practice now is that the government usually executes Conditions of Sale, Grant, Re-grant or Extensions depending on the purpose of grant.
 Once the conditions stipulated therein are complied, the Conditions of Sale or Grant will convert into a form of legal ownership to the purchaser.
 Before 1997, the lease terms were in general 75 and 99 years renewable for a further 75 years or 99 years.
 Some lease terms were even 999 years.
 After 1997, new lease terms were in general 50 years from the date of grant.
 Government rent is payable on land and the sum is equivalent to 3% of the rateable value of the property on the land leased.
-Given Hong Kong's limited supply of land, real estate is usually developed in form of multi-storey buildings, whether for residential, commercial, industrial or other purposes.
-Under this system, the entire land and building is notionally divided into a number of undivided shares which are allocated to different premises.
+Given Hong Kong's limited supply of land, real estate is usually developed in forms of multi-storey buildings, whether for residential, commercial, industrial or other purposes.
+Under this system, the entire land and building are notionally divided into a number of undivided shares which are allocated to different premises.
 Owners buying commercial real estate will therefore own a number of undivided shares in the land together with the exclusive right to occupy the premises and their interests will usually be governed by a Deed of Mutual Covenant.

 How is ownership of real estate proved?